 Causes of infestation

 Fleas are transmitted by your pets or by different types of rats and mice.
 They attach to the fur of the animals from infested dirt or foliage.
 They usually live in the underbelly area.
-Once their host goes inside of your home, they transfer to your carpet, drapers, furnishings or indoor plants.
+Once their host goes inside of your home, fleas transfer to your carpet, drapers, furnishings or indoor plants.

 Fleas thrive in warm, moist places.
 Low temperatures halt their developmental cycle.
 Summer is the season when most infestations occur.